Extended MinP Tests for Global and Multiple testing: Empirical applications

-This section studies a real data application for evaluating the effectiveness of exercise using the data reported in \cite{chagne09}.
-The data are available as supplemental materials on the Econometrica website and contain seven biometric measures on the participants.
+The second empirical study evaluates the effectiveness of exercise, as studied by \cite{churom16} using the data reported in \cite{chagne09}.
+The data are available as part of the supplementary materials to \cite{chagne09} on the Econometrica website and contain seven biometric measures of the participants.
 The measures are indicated in Table \ref{tbe1}.
-The participants are randomly divided into three groups, namely, the control group (G1), the first treatment group who are paid \$25 to attend the gym once a week (G2), and the second treatment group who are paid an additional \$100 to attend the gym eight more times in the following four weeks (G3).
-G1 has 39 participants, G2 has 56 participants (after excluding one who has incomplete observations on some of variables) and G3 has 60 participants.
-See \cite{chagne09} for more details.
+The participants are randomly divided into three groups: the control group (G1), the first treatment group who were paid \$25 to attend the gym once a week (G2), and the second treatment group who were paid an additional \$100 to attend the gym eight more times in the following four weeks (G3).
+G1 had 39 participants, G2 had 56 participants (after excluding one who had incomplete observations on some of the variables) and G3 had 60 participants.
+See \cite {chagne09} for more details.